svj-aventador/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/public-rippled-methods.md

 ## [Transaction Methods](transaction-methods.html)

-Transactions are the only thing that can modify the shared state of the SGY Ledger.
-All business on the SGY Ledger takes the form of transactions.
+Transactions are the only thing that can modify the shared state of the RCP Ledger.
+All business on the RCP Ledger takes the form of transactions.
 Use these methods to work with transactions.

 * **[`sign`](sign.html)** - Cryptographically sign a transaction.
 * **[`sign_for`](sign_for.html)** - Contribute to a multi-signature.